vyvrhel/class-toggler/README.md

-# Toggler
+# Class Toggler
 Simple javascript library for **switching element's CSS class** by clicking another element.
-Switching is controlled via *data-attributes* and is *BEM* friendly.
+Switching is controlled via *data-attributes*.
 Suitable for creating simply *show/hide*, *more/less*, *tabs*, *dropdown* or *modal* components without writing (repetitive) javascript code.
-Component behaviour is controlled by your stylesheets.
+Component visual behaviour is controlled by your stylesheets.

 ## Basic usage
 Reveal text and hide the button when you click on it: